refinedev/refine/documentation/blog/2023-04-06-finefood-admin-dashboard.md

 # Conclusion
 In this Article, We covered how to create a React Admin Dashboard with Refine.
-We also learnt:
+We also learned:
-* How to migrate sucessfully from Refine version 3 to Refine version 4.
+* How to migrate successfully from Refine version 3 to Refine version 4.
 * How to work with `jsonServerDataProvider`.
 * How to add resources and work with Refine's new routing pattern.
 * How to use utility hooks like `UseSimpleList`, `useList`, `useCustom` and many more.